 The top example of a Standard slide (4:3) displayed on a Standard (4:3) projection screen works perfectly.
 However, the bottom example of a Widescreen slide (16:9) shown on the same Standard (4:3) projection screen is not perfect!
 You see vast, empty areas above and below the slide that are essentially non-slide areas.
 These non-slide areas represent 25% of screen real estate lost!
-Moreover, that is not even the worse worry because your slide text will also reduce in size proportionately and become difficult to read.
+Worse, the larger problem is that your slide text will also reduce in size proportionately and become difficult to read.

-The other side of the coin also has the same issues, and Figure 2 explains this better.
+The other side of the coin looks similar, and Figure 2 explains this better.
 The two thumbnails on the left represent actual Standard (4:3) and Widescreen (16:9) slides which project on a Widescreen (16:9) projection screen, as shown in the two thumbnails on the right.

 Figure 2: Slides projected on a widescreen projection

 Note that the bottom example of a Widescreen slide (16:9) displayed on a Widescreen (16:9) projection screen works perfectly.
 Now project a Standard (4:3) slide on the same projection screen (16:9), and you will see large areas on the left and the right of the slide that essentially are empty, non-slide areas.
 These non-slide areas represent 25% of screen real estate lost!
-And that’s better than the previous example because at least your slide text will not reduce in size proportionately – so at least you are left with the same readability factor for your text!
+And that's better than the previous example because at least your slide text will not reduce in size proportionately, and you are left with the same readability factor for your text!